 As mentioned above, FOX Regional Sports Networks, and the YES Network, are leaving YouTube TV because of a contract negotiations dispute.

 Rumor has it that YouTube TV will get the beIN Sports networks in the Sports Plus add-on.
 Users are, according to The Streamable (opens in new tab), seeing these channels pop up — but not have the option to watch them.
 It's confusing, but could be a sign of something to come.

 One of YouTube TV's most prominent features is its ability to save programming to its DVR library.
 To record a show, click its "+" button.
 YouTube TV will begin recording if the show is live, or save the show later if it has yet to come on.

 This used to be one of the biggest ways that YouTube TV stood out.
 But then Hulu with Live TV copied this feature to the T. Both services keep your recordings for nine months, and then delete them.
 DirecTV Stream deletes recordings after 90 days.

 Even better: You can record as much programming as you like, as there's no storage size cap on what you save.
 The one limit you have to observe is that each program is deleted after nine months.

-Tom's Guide editor Marshall Honorof gave YouTube TV a mixed review, applauding its interface and DVR capabilities, but criticizing its limited amount of channels and supported devices.
-Wired's Davey Alba agreed, noting that YouTube TV's channel selection may not feature enough content for everyone, and gave it the backhanded compliment of being "fun, because television is fun."
+Tom's Guide writer Kelly Woo gave YouTube TV a good review, giving the service credit for an unlimited DVR, local channels and its ease of use.
+Wired's Davey Alba agreed, but noted that YouTube TV's channel selection may not feature enough content for everyone, and gave it the backhanded compliment of being "fun, because television is fun."

 When you sign up for YouTube TV, you get a free seven-day trial, provided the Google account that you're using has never been used for the service before.

-How does YouTube TV compare to Sling TV, PlayStation Vue and other cable replacement services?
+How does YouTube TV compare to Sling TV and other cable replacement services?